Assessment of

 General

-- the main characteristics of the English language.
+- The main characteristics of the English language.
 Please refer to what teachers need to know about language

-- the stages of second language acquisition and the
+- The stages of second language acquisition and the

 levels of proficiency in English and Portuguese

-- the difference between fluency and proficiency (BICS
+- The difference between fluency and proficiency (BICS

 & CALP)

-- factors that influence second language acquisition
+- Factors that influence second language acquisition

-- similarities and differences between second language
+- Similarities and differences between second language

 acquisition and learning disabilities indicators.